ConCopilot/concopilot-docs/docs/introduction/general_guide.md

 type: plugin
 as_plugin: true

 info: # The basic information of the plugin.
-Must exist if `as_plugin` is `true`.
+This section must exist if `as_plugin` is `true`.
-  title: <title> # the title of the plugin
+  title: <title> # The title of the plugin
-  description: <description> # description of the plugin
+  description: <description> # The description of the plugin
-  description_for_human: <description_for_human> # optional, description for human to read
+  description_for_human: <description_for_human> # Optional.
+Description for human readers
-  description_for_model: <description_for_model> # optional, description for LLMs to read
+  description_for_model: <description_for_model> # Optional.
+Description for Large Language Models (LLMs) to read
-  prompt: <optional_prompt> # if exists, it is the instruction to prompt LLMs
+  prompt: <optional_prompt> # If exists, this is the instruction to prompt LLMs
-  prompt_file_name: <optional_prompt_file_name> # if exists, it is the file located in the same folder of this "config.yaml" that contains the instructions to prompt LLMs
+  prompt_file_name: <optional_prompt_file_name> # If exists, this is the name of the file located in the same folder as the "config.yaml" file that contains the instructions to prompt LLMs
-  prompt_file_path: <optional_prompt_file_path> # if exists, it is the full file path that indicate the file contains the instructions to prompt LLMs
+  prompt_file_path: <optional_prompt_file_path> # If exists, this is the full file path that indicates the file contains the instructions to prompt LLMs
-commands: # API list that the plugin provided.
-Must exist if `as_plugin` is `true`.
+commands: # The list of APIs provided by the plugin.
+This section must exist if `as_plugin` is `true`.
   -
-    command_name: <command_name_1> # the name of the first API
+    command_name: <command_name_1> # The name of the first API
-    description: <command_description_1> # the API description
+    description: <command_description_1> # The description of the API
-    parameters: # parameters that the API need to be passed -
+    parameter: # The `parameter` required by the API
+      type: # The type of the `parameter`, recommend to use a Python `Dict`
+            # Use the YAML mapping/object syntax to describe the `Dict` items.
+            # The YAML mapping/object syntax indicates that the type is a `Dict`,
+            # and each item in the YAML mapping/object describes one key-value pair in the `Dict`.
+            # The keys in the `Dict` are always string type, and their names are described as the YAML mapping/object keys.
+            # The type of the value for each key is described under that key using the parameter type description syntax.
-        name: <param_name_1> # the name of the first parameter
+        <param_name_1>: # The name of the first parameter
-        type: string # the type of the first parameter
+          type: string # The type of the first parameter
-        description: <description_1> # the parameter description
+          description: <description_1> # The description of this parameter
-        enum: # optional, entire possible values of this parameter
+          enum: # Optional.
+The entire possible values of this parameter
             - <enum_1>
             - <enum_2>
-        required: true # if true, the parameter must be provided when calling the API, and if false, the parameter is optional.
+          required: true # If true, the parameter must be provided when calling the API.
+If false, the parameter is optional.
+Defaults to true.
+          asset_ref_acceptable: false # If true, an `AssetRef` object (or URL) representing an `Asset` field with the acceptable data type can be passed instead of the real parameter object.
+                                      # The plugin will read the corresponding asset from the Copilot context in this case.
+                                      # If false, only the real parameter object is acceptable.
+No `AssetRef` should be passed to this parameter.
+                                      # This field defaults to false if not provided.
-        example: <example> # optional, an optional field gives an example of the parameter.
+          example: <example> # Optional.
+An example of the parameter.
-      -
-        name: <param_name_2>
-        type: string
+        <param_name_2>:
+          type: List # Set the type to `List` if the parameter is a list type and the list elements are simple.
+                     # It is better to attach the element type, e.g., `List[int]`.
           description: <description_2>
           required: true
           example: <example>
-    response: # fields in the API response
+        <param_name_3>:
+          type: # Use the YAML list syntax to describe the list element object when the list element type is complex.
+                # The YAML list syntax indicates that the type is a `List`,
+                # and each element in the YAML list describes the key name and value type of one field in the list element object using the parameter type description syntax.
+                # Note the additional YAML `name` field that describes the key name.
             -
-        name: <response_field_name_1> # the name of the first response field
-        type: string # the type of the first response field
-        description: <response_field_description_1> # the response field description.
-        optional: false # if false, this response field will always be included in the response, and if true, this response field can be absent in the response.
-        example: <response_field_example_1> # an optional field gives an example of this response field.
+              name: <element_field_name1>
+              type: int
+              description: <element_field_description_1>
+              required: true
+              example: <example>
             -
-        name: <response_field_name_2>
+              name: <element_field_name2>
               type: string
+              description: <element_field_description_2>
+              required: true
+              example: <example>
+          description: <description_3>
+          required: true
+          example: <example>
+        <param_name_4>:
+          type: Dict # Set the type to `Dict` or `Mapping` if the keys and values are simple.
+                     # It is better to attach the key and value types, e.g., `Dict[str, int]`.
+                     # Please note that the `Dict` keys should always be in string type.
+          description: <description_4>
+          required: true
+          example: <example>
+        <param_name_5>:
+          type: # Use the YAML mapping/object syntax to describe the `Dict` items.
+                # Just like the type description of the `parameter` field
+            _type_ref: <type_ref_name> # Optional.
+A complex type can have a type reference that other parts of the YAML file can refer to for the entire type description.
+            <key_name_1>:
+              type: int
+              description: <value_description_1>
+              required: true
+              example: <example>
+            <key_name_2>:
+              type: string
+              description: <value_description_2>
+              required: true
+              example: <example>
+          description: <description_5>
+          required: true
+          example: <example>
+        <param_name_6>:
+          type: <type_ref_name> # Use the value of the `_type_ref` defined above to indicate that this parameter has the same type as the above parameter
+          description: <description_6>
+          required: false
+          example: <example>
+      description: <description_1> # An optional description.
+      required: true # An optional `required` field.
+Can be omitted because it defaults to true.
+      asset_ref_acceptable: false # This field can also appear here to indicate that an asset reference can be passed to represent the entire input parameter dictionary.
+    response: # The API response.
+      type:
+        <response_field_name_1>: # The name of the first response field
+          type: string # The type of the first response field
+          description: <response_field_description_1> # The description of the response field.
+          optional: false # If false, this response field will always be included in the response.
+If true, this response field can be absent in the response.
+Defaults to false.
+          example: <response_field_example_1> # Optional.
+An example of this response field.
+        <response_field_name_2>:
+          type: string
           description: <response_field_description_2>
           optional: false
           example: <response_field_example_2>
   -
     command_name: <command_name_2>
     description: <command_description_2>
-    parameters:
+    parameter:
+      type: string # Can also be a simple type.
       # ...
     response:
       # ...